-Workers in low-wage, manual jobs and refugees were both 73% less likely to be employed during the lockdown than before.
+The above results report aggregate impacts on employment shares by demographic traits.
+Next, we focus on impacts to individuals who were employed before the lockdown.
+Workers in low-wage, manual jobs were 73% less likely to be employed during the lockdown than before.
 Low-wage workers recovered after lockdown to 18% below their baseline level.
-Meanwhile, employment recovery for refugees post-lockdown lagged behind, remaining 25% below their baseline.
+For comparison, refugees employed prior to lockdown faced a similar 73% decrease under lockdown, and a shallower recovery to 25% below their baseline by September.
+Employment for high-wage workers performed relatively better during and after the lockdown, with 42% and 15% drops from their baseline, respectively.